Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Details of the NPA model

 Here the $r_{\rm ws}$ is the trial value of the ion Wigner-Seitz radius, based on the trial $\bar{n}$.
-Hence, adjusting the $g_{cav}(r)$ at each iteration requires only adjusting the trial $r_{\rm ws}$ to achieve self-consistency.
-The self-consistency in the ion distribution is rigorously controlled by the Friedel sumrule for the phase shifts of the KS-electrons~\cite{DWP1}.
+Convergence of the equations using the cavity approximation instead of the full $g(r)$ is very rapid, since adjusting the $g_{cav}(r)$ at each iteration requires only adjusting the trial $r_{\rm ws}$ to achieve self-consistency.
+The self-consistency in the ion distribution is rigorously controlled by the Friedel sum rule for the phase shifts of the KS-electrons~\cite{DWP1}.
 This ensures that $\bar{\rho}=\bar{n}/Z$.
 Thus, a valuable result of the calculation is the self-consistent value of the mean ionization state $Z$, which is both an atomic quantity and a thermodynamic quantity.
-Here too we note that a sophisticated quantum many-body version of a Saha equation is also solved within this DFT calculation in determining $\bar{Z}$.
-The pseudopotentials, pair-potentials, the EOS etc., depend directly on the accuracy $\bar{Z}$.
+Here too we note that a sophisticated quantum many-body version of a Saha equation is also solved automatically within this DFT calculation in determining $\bar{Z}$.
+The pseudopotentials, pair-potentials, the equation of state (EOS) etc., depend directly on the accuracy of $\bar{Z}$.
+In contrast, many average-atom models use various prescriptions based on ion-sphere models (valid at high-$T$) to determine $\bar{Z}$~\cite{SternZbar07,Murillo13}.

 In early discussions of the neutral pseudoatom as applied to solids~\cite{Dagens72,Ziman67}, no attempt was made to introduce a DFT of the ions, and an analytically convenient potential neutralizing the long-range Coulomb interaction of the central ion was added to produce a computationally convenient object with a short-ranged potential.
 In such studies, and in MD simulations of Coulomb potentials, a neutralizing Gaussian charge distribution is sometimes used.
-The spherical cavity potential used here is a better approximation to a typical ion-ion $g(r)$.
+The spherical cavity model used here is a good approximation to a typical ion-ion $g(r)$ for $r< r_{ws}$.

 Here we note several simplification used in implementing the NPA.
-Given that the electron distribution $n(r)$ obtained self consistently can be written as a core-electron (bound electron) term and a free-electron term when the core electrons are compactly inside the ion Wigner-Seitz sphere, we have:
+Given that the electron distribution $n(r)$ obtained self consistently can be written as a core-electron (i.e., bound electron) term and a free-electron term when the core electrons are compactly inside the ion Wigner-Seitz sphere, we have: